 - significant financial difficulty of the issuer or counterparty; or - default or delinquency in interest or principal payments; or - it becoming probable that the borrower will enter bankruptcy or financial re-organisation.

-The amount of the impairment is the difference between the asset's carrying amount and the present value of estimated future cash flows, discounted at the original effective interest rate.
+For financial assets carried at amortised cost, the amount of the impairment is the difference between the asset's carrying amount and the present value of estimated future cash flows, discounted at the original effective interest rate.